-Allscripts Healthcare Solutions, Inc. ("Allscripts") is a leading provider of clinical software, connectivity and information solutions that physicians use to improve healthcare.
-Our business groups provide unique solutions that inform physicians, delivering just right, just in time information, connect physicians to each other and to the entire community of care, and transform healthcare improving both the quality and efficiency of care.
+Allscripts Healthcare Solutions, Inc. ("Allscripts") is a leading provider of clinical software, connectivity and information solutions that physicians rely upon to improve the quality of healthcare.
+Our business groups provide unique solutions that inform physicians with just right, just in time information, connect physicians to each other and to the entire community of care, and transform healthcare improving both the quality and efficiency of care.
 We provide clinical software applications, including electronic health record ("EHR"), e-prescribing and document imaging solutions through our Clinical Solutions Group.
-Additionally, we provide healthcare product education and connectivity solutions for physicians and patients through our Physicians Interactive Group and prepackaged medication fulfillment services through our Medication Services Group.
+Additionally, we provide clinical education and information solutions for physicians and patients through our Physicians Interactive Group, along with physician-patient connectivity solutions through our partnership with Medem, Inc. ("Medem").
+We also provide prepackaged medication fulfillment services through our Medication Services Group.

-We report our financial results utilizing three business segments: software and related services segment, information services segment, and prepackaged medications segment.
-The software and related services segment consists of clinical software solutions offered by our Clinical Solutions Group, such as TouchWorksTM, TouchScriptTM and Impact.MDTM.
+We report our financial results utilizing three business segments: software and related services segment; information services segment; and prepackaged medications segment.
+The software and related services segment consists of clinical software solutions offered by our Clinical Solutions Group, such as TouchWorksTM, TouchChartTM, TouchScript® and Impact.MDTM.
 TouchWorks is an award-winning EHR solution designed to enhance physician productivity using Tablet PCs, wireless handheld devices, or a desktop workstation for the purpose of automating the most common physician activities.
 It has the functionality to handle the complexities of large physician practices.
-TouchScript is an e-prescribing solution that physicians can access securely via the Internet to quickly, safely and securely prescribe, check for drug interactions, access medication histories, review drug reference information, and send prescriptions directly to a pharmacy.
+TouchChart is an EHR solution designed to meet the needs and workflow of small to mid-size physician practices.
+TouchScript is an e-prescribing solution that physicians can access securely via the Internet to quickly, safely and securely prescribe medications, check for drug interactions, access medication histories, review drug reference information, and send prescriptions directly to a pharmacy.
 Impact.MD is an electronic document imaging and scanning solution that serves as a repository for automated patient charts, office notes, lab results, explanation of benefits ("EOBs") and referral letters among other paper-based documents.
-Both Impact.MD and TouchScript can be starting points for medical groups to seamlessly transition over time to a complete EHR.
+Both Impact.MD and TouchScript are starting points for medical groups to seamlessly transition over time to a complete EHR.